NOTICE: Harmful algae is present in Lafayette Reservoir

 A children's playground is located on the east lawn.

 Picnic tables (125) are available on a first-come, first-served basis; 44 have barbeques for cooking your favorite outdoor meals.
-Two group sites available for reservation; the large site accommodates 250 people and the small site up to 75.
+Four group sites available for reservation; the Large, Stage and Upper sites all accommodate 250 people each.
+The small site can hold up to 75.
 Make your online picnic reservation here.

 Rent rowboats, pedal boats and kayaks at the Visitor Center.
 If you bring your own boat, there is a launch area (fees apply), and you will need to have your boat inspected to keep EBMUD waterways safe from Quagga mussels.
 Gasoline engines and trailers are not allowed.